 Food Safety Videos

-Time as a Public Health Control
+Time as a Public Health Control Form

-Self Inspections checklists and Temperature Logs
+Self-Inspection Checklists and Temperature Logs

-Self inspections and logging temperatures create internal peer to peer learning, strengthen training efforts by the person in charge, change facility standards and make businesses safer and more successful.
+Self-inspections and logging temperatures create internal peer to peer learning, strengthen training efforts by the person in charge, change facility standards and make businesses safer and more successful.
 Materials are available in multiple languages.

 This poster shows the six steps to cleaner hands.
-The poster is available for download (links to the MN Department of Health website).

 Visit the MN Department of Health website for posters in Arabic, Bengali, Cambodian, Chinese, Hindi, Korean, Nepalese, Russian, Turkish, Ukrainian, and Vietnamese.